Vision Georgetown

 My major concern is that details of this plan might be altered/deleted by the Southwest Georgetown Landowners Group.
 My other concern is that some of the ultimate uses of the spaces will be determined by what kind of businesses choose to lease the spaces, but that is not something that can be controlled.

-waynekirley almost 6 years ago
+waynekirley over 6 years ago

 I think protecting green space and farm land is still a major concern for Vision Georgetown.
 As a long term resident I feel Georgetown has had a balance between residential space and green space.
 My concern is there is not enough green space to balance the vast number of houses and people that will be increasing in the next 13 plus years.
 We are at risk of turning into a span of tarmac and a built up community of houses and commercial space.
 Similar to our neighbors not too far down the road.
 I would like to see more protected green space as part of this plan.

-Hollywood almost 6 years ago
+Hollywood over 6 years ago

 My biggest concern is the increase of traffic volume, the speed and specifically people safety at the intersection of 8th Line and Miller.